TheLazyTomcat/PascalSDK/readme.txt

-Parts of the project
+Technical details
 ------------------------------
-At this moment, there are two parts of this project:
+The translation is provided in two main forms.
 First is a one-to-one translation of the original headers, where each "*.h" file is translated into a corresponding "*.pas" file.
 These files are located in folder called "headers" within the project root.

-  Second part is a condensed form of all the translated headers, it completely resides in the file "headers_condensed/PascalSDK.pas".
-  As there are no true header files in pascal, it is not common to do agressive separation into individual files, but rather to place everything into one unit, if feasible, and use this one in uses clause.
-The "PAscalSDK.pas" is such a unit.
+As there are no true header files in pascal, it is not common to do agressive separation into individual files (like in the first form), but rather to place everything into one unit, if feasible, and use only this one in uses clause.
+The second form is this combination of all translated headers into one pascal unit, and is stored in file "headers_condensed/PascalSDK.pas".

-Whatever part you decide to use is only up to you, but using the condensed unit is recommended.
+Whatever form you decide to use is only up to you, but using the condensed unit is recommended.

-The last thing, though not direct part of this project, is a program that is used to automatically condense the translated headers.
-The program and a few other supporting files are stored in folder "condenser".
-This folder is not present in "master" branch of the project, but is maintained in a branch called "condenser".
+Program used to automatically condense the translated headers with a few other supporting files is stored in folder "condenser" - note that this folder is not present in "master" branch of the project, but is maintained in a branch called "condenser".
 Full source code of the mentioned program can be found in the following
 repository:

   https://github.com/TheLazyTomcat/PascalSDK_Headers_Condenser

-Note that the "master" branch of that repository does not contain any binaries, they can be found in a branch "bin".